ddofborg/gaclient/docs/index.rst

     >>> list(it)
     [{'visits': 12345, 'date': datetime.date(2012, 1, 1)}]

-For complete step-by-step guide on how to obtain a user's consent please refer to the :ref:`guide`.
+For complete step-by-step guide on how to obtain a user's consent please refer to the :ref:`guide_link`.

 Features